BobbyWibowo/Lightbringer/README.md

 Now run `yarn start` to start the bot.

-**Note:** The first time you start the bot you will enter the setup wizard.
-It takes just a few seconds to enter the needed information, and it sets up the bot for you.
+> The first time you start the bot you will enter the setup wizard.
+> It takes just a few seconds to enter the needed information, and it sets up the bot for you.

 ### Updating
 Minor updates can be acquired by running `lbexec git pull` in Discord to run the `git pull` command on your computer, afterwards you will have to run `lbrestart` to restart the bot.